-Out of 353 patients with head injury, we observed that the mean ± SD of age was 27.01 ± 13.9.
-Figure 1 showed that MVA (89.3%) is the most leading cause of head injury.
-A total of 87.3% of the patients were male, while 12.7% were female; 94% were Saudi nationals, while 6% were foreign nationals; 55.3% resided in high altitudes (mountain areas), 38.3 in low altitudes (plain), and 8.4% in others; 42.5% were employed; 15.9% were unemployed; 34.6% were students; and 4% were workers (Table 1).
-Figure 2 depicted that 34% went to rehabilitation centers, 63.2% were discharged, and 2.8% were referred to other centers during the acute phase based on either family’/patient’s request or patient being from another province.
+The mean (± SD) age of 353 patients with head injury was 27.01 ± 13.9 years.
+Figure 1 shows that MVAs (89.3%) were the leading cause of head injury.
+Of all patients, 87.3% were male, while 12.7% were female; 94% were Saudi nationals, while 6% were foreign nationals; 55.3% resided in high altitudes (mountain areas), 38.3 in low altitudes (plains), and 8.4% in other regions; and 42.5% were employed, 15.9% were unemployed, 34.6% were students, and 4% were workers (Table 1).
+Figure 2 shows that 34% of patients were placed in rehabilitation centers, 63.2% were discharged, and 2.8% were referred to other centers during the acute phase either based on the family’s or patient’s request or when the patient was from another province.

-Figure 1: Mechanism of head injuries (n=353).
+Figure 1.
+Causes of head injury (n=353).

-Figure 2: Disposition of head injury patients.
+Figure 2.
+Outcomes of patients with head injury.

-Table 1: Demographic variables (n=353).
+Table 1.
+Demographic variables (n=353).

-A total of 46.7% had severe GCS scores I (GCS<=8), 42.2% had moderate scores, and 11.1% had mild scores (Table 2).
-Based on Table 3, 2.5% of the patients died, while 64.3% had good recovery.
-Table 4 showed that we did not observe any significant difference between Glasgow outcome score and head injury types, although subdural and intraventricular hemorrhages tend to have lower scores on Glasgow outcome score.
-Table 5 shows that there was a significant difference between type of head injury and GCS scores (P<0.05), as patients with subdural hematomas and patients with brain contusions are noticed to have Glasgow coma score upon presentation lower than patients who have other head injury types.
-In Table 6, it is clearly shown that there is a significant difference between type of head injuries and outcomes in terms of placement at the end of acute management (p=0.0001), where patients with intraventricular hemorrhages and subdural hemorrhages tend to be placed in rehabilitation service more than patients with other head injury types.
-Table 7 shows that patients with subdural hematoma were undergoing craniectomy if they were to get operated on; otherwise they tend to be treated medically.
-In regard to patients with traumatic subarachnoid hemorrhage, almost 30% of them were undergoing craniectomy, of course not for the subarachnoid itself, however, due to major underlying brain edema.
-Craniectomies were less likely to be done in patients with brain contusions or epidural hematomas (P<0.05).
+Of all patients, 46.7% had severe GCS scores (GCS ≤ 8), 42.2% had moderate scores, and 11.1% had mild scores (Table 2).
+As described in Table 3, 2.5% of the patients died, while 64.3% fully recovered.
+Table 4 shows that there was no significant difference between the Glasgow Outcome Score and head injury type, although patients with subdural and intraventricular hemorrhages tended to have low Glasgow Outcome Scores.
+Table 5 shows that there was a significant difference between the type of head injury and the GCS score (P<0.05), as lower GCS scores upon presentation were observed in patients with subdural hematomas and those with brain contusions than in those with other types of head injury.
+Table 6 clearly shows that there was a significant difference between the type of head injury and outcome in terms of placement at the end of acute management (P=0.0001), as a greater proportion of patients with intraventricular hemorrhage and subdural hemorrhage than of patients with other types of head injury were placed in rehabilitation centers.
+Table 7 shows that patients with subdural hematoma either underwent craniectomy or were treated medically.
+Almost 30% of patients with traumatic subarachnoid hemorrhage underwent craniectomy because of major underlying brain edema.
+Patients with brain contusions or epidural hematomas were less likely to undergo craniectomy (P<0.05).

-Table 2: Categories of Glasgow coma score.
+Table 2.
+Patient categorization based on the Glasgow Coma Scale score.

-Table 3: Overall Glasgow outcome score in head injury patients.
+Table 3.
+Patient categorization based on the Glasgow Outcome Score.

-Table 4: Glasgow outcome based on type of head injury type.
+Table 4.
+Glasgow Outcome Score based on the type of head injury.

-Table 5: Comparison of type of head injuries with GCS scores.
+Table 5.
+Comparison of the type of head injury with the Glasgow Coma Scale scores.

-Table 6: Comparison of Type of head injuries with outcome status.
+Table 6.
+Comparison of the type of head injury with the outcome of patients.

-Table 7: Comparison of type of head injuries with surgery types
+Table 7.
+Comparison of the type of head injury with the type of surgery.

 4. Discussion

-Our aim was to discuss the epidemiological aspects of patients with head injury (HI) in ACH, Abha, KSA.
+In this study, we examined the epidemiological characteristics of patients with head injury treated at ACH.
 The occurrence of head injuries refers to the number of new cases recognized in a certain period.
-Almost each year under study approximately 1.7 million head injury/brain injury cases were recorded in the United States (in all age groups), and it is a contributing factor in approximately 30.5% of deaths related to injuries.
-Some studies showed the likelihood of brain injury being found more, in the babies and toddlers (0 to 4 years), adolescents from 15 to 19 years, and matures adults having age of 65 years or more [17].
+For almost every year under study, approximately 1.7 million head/brain injury cases were recorded in the United States (in all age groups), contributing to approximately 30.5% of injury-related deaths.
+A previous study showed that babies and toddlers (0 to 4 years), adolescents from 15 to 19 years, and adults ≥65 years were more likely to sustain a brain injury [17].